Frank Lloyd Wright Comes to New Orleans

 Follow the same steps for the bottom garden planter and its base.
-Take care not to have any contact with any sharp or hard tools with the stone garden planter.
-Although these planters are very hard they can be dammed with metal tools such as hammers and crowbars.
+Take care not to have any contact with any sharp or hard tools with the planter.
+Although these planters are very hard, they can be damaged with metal tools such as hammers and crowbars.

 Transport the base first on a flat dolly to an area near where it will be installed and remove from the dolly.
 Then transport the urn of the garden planter to the same area.
 Do not attempt to transport both the base and urn at the same time with the same dolly.
 When transporting the garden planter urn one person should follow and hold the top portion of the garden planter to ensure it does not tip.

 First inspect your garden surface and ensure that it is level.
 You may use a carpenter’s level for this.
 Unlevel surfaces should be made level before installation.

 To ensure proper drainage the garden planters are elevated about 3 cm with rubber planter feed.
 Four to six rubber planter feet will arrive with your planter.
 Carefully turn each base onto a soft surface such as a carpet like material.
 Adhere the rubber planter feet to the base using clear water based silicone.
 Allow to dry before proceeding with positioning the planter bases.
 Read the instructions on the can of silicone to determine the drying time.

 After the planter feet are secured to the base position the base to the area of installation.
 Note that the base contains the Frank Lloyd Wright signature plaque.
 Position this side to the front.